-In the wild, Mandarin Gobies can be found in the Coral Triangle, around Malaysia, Australia, Philippines or Indonesia, the Great Barrier Reef, and in the Indo-Pacific Ocean area.
-They live particularly in shallow lagoons and inshore reefs, especially around rubble beds or dead corals, which offer them protection and privacy.
+In the wild, Mandarin Gobies can be found in the Coral Triangle, Malaysia, Australia, the Philippines, Indonesia, the Great Barrier Reef, and the Indo-Pacific Ocean area.
+They live in shallow lagoons and inshore reefs, especially around rubble beds or dead corals, which offer them protection and privacy.

 Standard reef aquarium water parameters will certainly meet their needs, assuming you make your own saltwater with a reputable salt mix or buy from your local fish store and maintain your tank.
-The mandarin fish is best kept in a very mature tank with live rock, live sand, and a refugium.
-They prefer slower water flow and are picky eaters, so they don’t do well when mixed into the chaos of an SPS dominated tank or with gregarious and otherwise aggressive-feeding fishes.
+The mandarin fish is best kept in a mature tank with live rock, live sand, and a refugium.
+They prefer slower water flow and are picky eaters, so they don’t do well when mixed into the chaos of an SPS-dominated tank or with gregarious and otherwise aggressive-feeding fishes.

 Your Mandarin dragonet will spend its days perched on and hovering just above the live rock, scanning the nooks and crannies for any morsel of food.

-Notoriously fussy eaters, most mandarin gobies prefer live copepods and other tiny living crustaceans, over almost any other food item, which is why it is strongly recommended to keep this fish with a mature refugium, where natural stocks of copepods can be replenished.
-They may also accept live mysid shrimp, baby live brine shrimp, also called artemia, as well as other meaty foods, like black worms.
+Notoriously fussy eaters, most mandarin gobies prefer live copepods and other tiny living crustaceans over almost any other food item, which is why it is strongly recommended to keep this fish with a mature refugium, where natural stocks of copepods can be replenished.
+They may also accept live mysid shrimp, baby live brine shrimp, also called artemia, and other meaty foods, like black worms.

 Mandarin Gobies are very peaceful fish that will never show aggressive behavior or get into trouble.
 Actually, it seems that other fish won’t even pay them great attention.
 On the other hand, they are very likely to act territorial towards their own species, so only consider keeping a single fish or a mated pair–males will attack other males.